bbauska/W3Cx-5of5/README.md

 <https://codepen.io/w3devcampus/pen/peYyPz>

-<h5>Example #2: a more significant example, that also uses drag\'n\'drop</h5>
+<h5>Example #2: a more significant example, that also uses drag&apos;n&apos;drop</h5>

 Note that this example comes from the HTML5 Apps and Games course.
-Our plan here is not to explain drag\'n\'drop in detail, but to show how append() can be used to move an element.
+Our plan here is not to explain drag&apos;n&apos;drop in detail, but to show how append() can be used to move an element.

 When a user starts to drag an element, the drag() JavaScript function is called.
-In this function we use the drag\'n\'drop clipboard to store the id of the image that is being dragged.
+In this function we use the drag&apos;n&apos;drop clipboard to store the id of the image that is being dragged.

 When the image is dropped, the drop() method is called.
 As the drop